It’s a topic people ask me about more than perhaps any other: if you’re planning a cross-country road trip, what route should you take?

 In Flagstaff, you can find civilization, frustrating traffic, overpriced hotels—and a side trip to the Grand Canyon.
 The South Rim is 80 miles from Flagstaff.

-From Kingman, Arizona, if you’re headed to Las Vegas, you can head up US 93 over the Hoover Dam.
+From Kingman, Arizona, if you’re headed to Las Vegas, you can head up US 93 to I-11 past the Hoover Dam.
 Or, stay on I-40 into California, through the Mohave Desert to I-15 and on to Los Angeles.

 If you get the impression from how much I have to say that I love this drive, you’re right.
 When someone says to “imagine your favorite place,” I don’t think of a single place, I think of driving this route.
 If you’re planning your first cross-country road trip, this is the route you need to take.